olofmagn/iocqueryx/README.md

 ### Easy Input Handling

-- Reads all possible files
+- Reads all possible files.
 - Parses only the first field per line (e.g., `ip`, `domain`, or `hash`) using comma-seperated logic.

 See example structure below: